 Before and After

-As with any surgical procedure, liposuction carries risks.
-With our patients safety being our number one priority, Dr. Bandy strictly adheres to recommendations placed by the American Board of Plastic Surgery stating that 5 liters should be the maximum amount of aspirate (fluid, fat and blood) that is removed during any liposuction procedure.
+Q: Is Liposuction safe?A: As with any surgical procedure, liposuction carries risks.
+With our patients’ safety being our number one priority, Dr. Bandy strictly adheres to recommendations placed by the American Board of Plastic Surgery stating that 5 liters should be the maximum amount of aspirate (fluid, fat and blood) that is removed during any liposuction procedure.
 Patients requesting a total volume reduction of greater than 5 liters would need to have a second liposuction procedure to accommodate their requests.
 Prior to a procedure, a patient answers a thorough health and family health history questionnaire to determine if a patient is more at risk for certain post surgical complications such as blood clotting.
 Patient blood samples are also sent to pathology for certain testing to determine if the patient can sustain a procedure like liposuction.
 All precautions are taken to ensure that the patient have a pleasant experience with the best results possible.

-Patients that undergo a liposuction procedure are usually required to wear a specialty compression garment for several weeks to achieve maximum results.
+Q: How is recovery from Liposuction?A: Patients that undergo a liposuction procedure are usually required to wear a specialty compression garment for several weeks to achieve maximum results.
 These garments provide firm compression and support to suctioned areas, also allowing for skin retraction to optimize final body contour.
 The garments used are required to be worn on a continuous basis day and night, however will be removed for bathing.
 Dr. Bandy does provide these garments for her patients, however additional garment purchase is recommended and can be purchased at an additional cost from our office.
 The amount of time a patient is required to wear this specialty garment is determined by Dr. Bandy and varies depending on the area(s) that are treated, how much fatty tissue is suctioned and how the patient is healing.
 Recovery is dependant on which area(s) are being suctioned as well as if multiple areas are suctioned simultaneously.
 Patients should expect significant bruising to certain areas of the body.
 A bruising period can last for several weeks and is not uncommon for bruising to last for a month.
 Pain can be controlled by medication that is prescribed at the time of the patients pre-operative appointment usually 1-2 weeks prior to a patients scheduled surgical date.

-This is a question that until answered correctly, sometimes haunts patients.
+Q: Will the fat grow back with weight gain?A: This is a question that until answered correctly, sometimes haunts patients.
 No, this fat will not grow back.
 Humans are born with a number of fat cells which are not able to be reproduced with growth or aging.
 Each individual cell can grow bigger or smaller with weight gain or weight loss, but there will never be an instance where someone grows additional fat cells.
 A patient that continues with an improper diet and no exercise can still gain weight as each fat cell that remains can still significantly expand, however some patients notice that areas that once stayed small with weight gain might now expand.
 The fat that is accumulated with weight gain still needs to be stored somewhere, and with fat cells in areas treated with liposuction no longer being present, new fat is forced to be stored in the fat cells that remain.
 This is why it is important to adopt a healthy lifestyle after any liposuction treatment.

-A beer belly is not treatable by liposuction.
-Typically, any fat that is on an upper abdomen that is hard to the touch is only controllable through diet and exercise.
+Q: What about my husband’s protruding “beer belly”?A: Typically, any fat that is on an upper abdomen that is hard to the touch is only controllable through diet and exercise.
 This fat is untreatable with liposuction because this fat is under the abdominal muscle and is not situated directly under the dermis.
 This fat is unreachable and is too closely surrounded by organs.
 Don't lose faith, this area will shrink in size with a proper diet and a well maintained exercise program.

 Newport Beach Liposuction • Dr. Amy Bandy - Plastic Surgeon